taylorjg/sparkler-game/README.md

 # Description

 Attempt to re-create the game presented by Dr. Hannah Fry's guest, Seb Lee-Delisle, during the Royal Institution Christmas Lectures 2019, Lecture 2.
-See [clip](https://youtu.be/AJJS80lbpJs?t=560).
+The full lecture is available [here](https://www.rigb.org/christmas-lectures/watch/2019/secrets-and-lies/how-to-bend-the-rules) and the relevant clip runs from `09:22` to `10:40`.

 ## Still frame from the clip